Cherry Blossom 2019 Cover Sunrise

 Additionally, if you can bike and are nearby you can rent a bike via Capital Bikeshare.
 There are also dockless bikes and scooters around the area but just be careful not to park them in a no parking area when riding down (the app will show you no parking zones).

-The 2024 National Cherry Blossom Festival will take place on March 20 thru April 14, 2024.
-The not-for-profit organization hosts events all around DC including performances on the Tidal Basin and exhibits.
+The National Cherry Blossom Festival 2026 runs March 20 through April 12, 2026.
+The not-for-profit organization hosts events across DC including cultural performances, outdoor festivals, and exhibits celebrating the friendship between the US and Japan.

 Full Event List